hsogo/gazeparser/GazeParser/docs/rec/sampledata.rst

-Format of the GazeParser.Tracker CSV data file
+Format of the SimpleGazeTracker CSV data file
 ======================================================

-Here is a sample of the GazeParser.Tracker CSV data file.
+Here is a sample of the SimpleGazeTracker CSV data file.
 At the beginning of the data file, recording conditions are output (line 1-3).
 Following it, data blocks are output.